 - It’s challenging to understand voices.
 Your brain doesn’t always instantly adapt to hearing voices.
 We can recommend things to do to help make this endeavor easier, like reading along with a book recording.

 - The hearing aid doesn’t feel like it works as advertised.
-Many people need to have their settings adjusted, and calibration problems are definitely something that can be addressed by our hearing specialists.
+Many people need to have their settings adjusted, and calibration problems are definitely something that can be addressed.

 - The hearing aid doesn’t feel as if it fits properly.
 If you are suffering from this problem, please give us a call.
 We can help make it fit better.

 Your future mental faculties and even your overall health are undoubtedly impacted by wearing hearing aids.
 We can help if you’re having difficulties with any of the above.
-Sometimes the answer will take time or patience, but working with your hearing specialist to make sure your hearing aids are working for you is a part of the process.
+Sometimes the answer will take time or patience, but working with us to make sure your hearing aids are working for you is a part of the process.

 It’s more significant than ever to take care of your loss of hearing especially taking into consideration the new findings.
 Hearing aids are defending your hearing health and your mental health so it’s important to be serious about treatment.

 What’s The Connection Between Dementia And Hearing Aids?

 So why are these two problems loss of hearing and dementia even associated in the first place?
 Scientists themselves aren’t completely sure, but some theories are associated with social solitude.
 Some people, when dealing with loss of hearing, become less socially involved.
 A different theory has to do with sensory stimulation.
 With time, if a person loses sensory stimulation, such as hearing loss, the brain receives less activity which then causes mental decline.